Battle of Kowang-san: Second battle (22–25 November 1951)

+The following day, the US 3rd Division attempted to recapture Hill 355 summit, in a fierce battle over two days recovered the position.

+16 Canadians were killed, 34 wounded, and 3 taken prisoner.

+US 3rd Division sustained many casualties in the three-day battle.

+Third battle (23–24 October 1952)

-The battle started with Canadians occupying the hilltop.
+The battle started with Royal Canadian Regiment occupying the hilltop.
 A Chinese artillery assault followed by an infantry attack dislodged many of them.
 This was followed by an overnight Canadian artillery barrage, which had strong effect against the Chinese troops, who had not had an opportunity to find shelter, then a Canadian infantry counter-attack.

 18 Canadians were killed, 35 wounded, and 14 taken prisoner, the second-highest daily Canadian casualty count in the Korean War.

 Memorial

 Royal Canadian Regiment commemorate this battle on 25 October (Kowang-San Day).